unixbox-net/devops-home-test/c/You-are-working-with-a-Game-Studio.md

-# JP Evening Latency — All‑in‑One Case Runbook & Troubleshooting Methodology
+# JP Evening Latency — All‑in‑One Case Runbook & Troubleshooting Methodology (Expanded Commands Edition)
 _A single, self‑contained Markdown that **answers the specific case questions** and documents **how I troubleshoot**.
 It includes the **W’s intake**, **Fishbone (Ishikawa)** model, userland commands, custom diagnostic scripts, and **in‑kernel** instrumentation (eBPF/DTrace).
 Built for copy‑paste execution and white‑glove collaboration with providers._

 ---